ng-Classic/ng-classic/aio/content/guide/structural-directives.md

 <code-example header="src/app/app.component.html (appUnless-1)" path="structural-directives/src/app/app.component.html" region="appUnless-1"></code-example>

-1. Using the Angular ClassicCLI, run the following command, where `unless` is the name of the directive:
+1. Using the Angular Classic CLI, run the following command, where `unless` is the name of the directive:

     <code-example format="shell" language="shell">